 French for “advanced guard,” this term is used in English to describe a group that is innovative, experimental, and inventive in its technique or ideology, particularly in the realms of culture, politics, and the arts.

-Related Artists: Eugène Atget, Hippolyte Blancard, Paul Cézanne, Robert Delaunay, Vincent van Gogh, Hector Guimard, Raoul François Larche, Jacques-Henri Lartigue, Henri Matisse, Edvard Munch, Pablo Picasso, Georges-Pierre Seurat, Henri de Toulouse-Lautrec, Édouard Vuillard
+Related Artists: Eugène Atget, Hippolyte Blancard, Paul Cézanne, Salvador Dalí, Robert Delaunay, Max Ernst, Paul Gauguin, Vincent van Gogh, Hector Guimard, Vasily Kandinsky, Raoul François Larche, Jacques-Henri Lartigue, Fernand Léger, Henri Matisse, Joan Miró, Joan Miró, Edvard Munch, Pablo Picasso, Henri Rousseau, Georges-Pierre Seurat, Paul Strand, Charles Sheeler, Henri de Toulouse-Lautrec, Édouard Vuillard